Most popular backend frameworks

 • Steep learning curve.
 Laravel is simple to learn but hard to master.
 Lots of functions are overly complicated and work in one way only, and it’s hard to figure them out on your own.
 So while there are many Laravel developers, few of them are actually able to use Laravel to its full potential.

 • No built-in support.
 Laravel undergoes some growth pains.
 For example, version 5 is very much different from version 4, and there can be no seamless transition between the two.
-Since there is little to no built-in support in the framework, the developers have to constantly wade through the Laravel developer documentation.
+Since there is little to no built-in support in the framework, the developers have to constantly wade through the Laravel documentation.

 Despite this, Laravel is definitely the best choice for building PHP apps thanks to being a robust, powerful, and feature-rich MVC framework.